hcd24/EvalAI/docs/source/directory_structure.md

 * **Participants**

 This app serves users who want to take part in any challenge.
-It contains code for creating a Participant Team, through which they can participate in any challenge.
+It contains code for creating a Participant Team through which they can participate in any challenge.

 * **Jobs**

-One of the most important apps, responsible for processing and evaluating submissions made by participants.
+This is one of the most important apps, responsible for processing and evaluating submissions made by participants.
 It contains code for creating a submission, changing the visibility of the submission and populating the leaderboard for any challenge.

 * **Web**

-This app serves some basic functionalities like providing support for contact us or adding a new contributor to the team, etc.
+This app serves some basic functionalities like providing support for contacting us or adding a new contributor to the team, etc.

 * **Accounts**